 His work entitled Cazania or Romanian Book of Teaching on the Sundays during the year, on royal feasts and on great saints’ feasts (1643) was the first Romanian book printed in Moldavia.
 It was spread to all the Romanian provinces, especially to Transylvania, uniting in spirit and faith the Romanians who were living on both sides of the Carpathian Mountains.

-During the pastoral service of metropolitan Varlaam, the beautiful church of the Three Saints Hierarchs was built in Iaşi, the most important place of worship founded by ruler prince Vasile Lupu.
-It was in this church, consecrated in 1639, that metropolitan Varlaam has often preached the Gospel of Christ with diligence and wisdom.
+During the pastoral service of metropolitan Barlaam, the beautiful church of the Three Saints Hierarchs was built in Iaşi, the most important place of worship founded by ruler prince Vasile Lupu.
+It was in this church, consecrated in 1639, that metropolitan Barlaam has often preached the Gospel of Christ with diligence and wisdom.

 It was also there that on 13 June 1641 the pious metropolitan laid the relics of Pious Paraskeva offered to ruler prince Vasile Lupu by the Ecumenical Patriarchate of Constantinople, as a sign of gratitude for the help he had given it at the time of the ecumenical patriarch Parthenios I (1639–1644).